Hotel barge: History

 The popularity, particularly amongst American clients, of such cruises was improved by the American writer Emily Kimborough and her book Floating Island published in 1968, about her experiences aboard the Palinurus.
 The high standards of accommodation expected by American clients rapidly drove the levels of luxury hotel barges upwards.
-In 1969, Richard Parsons teamed up with Guy Bardet to launch Continental Waterways, a company that eventually ran 15 hotel barges in France.
+In 1969, Richard Parsons teamed up with Guy Bardet, Martin Jacques and John Mathisen to launch Continental Waterways Ltd, a company that eventually ran 15 hotel barges in France.
+Abercrombie & Kent became wholesalers for the Company until it was sold in 2004.

-Nearly five decades later, the Palinurus is still cruising, albeit with greater comfort.
+Today the Palinurus is still cruising, albeit with greater comfort.
 She was bought by John Liley in 1985 and was renamed the Luciole.
 With a major redesign to accommodate 12 passengers in larger en-suite cabins.
 There have been continuous upgrades to the Luciole.
 The saloon roof was raised, the hull rebuilt and a new engine and generators installed in 2000.
 In 2010 the Luciole was 'stretched' in a Paris boatyard, when the barge was sliced in two and a new 17 ft section was welded into the bow, providing greater comfort throughout.
 However, on the front bow deck the curved cargo hatch cover was retained, a reminder of her past cargo-carrying days.

 The market for luxury vacations on floating hotels has grown even further, with over 300 cabins and 70 hotel barges available on French canals alone.
 In recent years, the market has seen significantly increased custom from British, Australian, New Zealander and Russian clients, equalling those from the United States, according to statistics maintained by Voies Navigables de France.
 Today boats such as Prospérité Barge, as photographed above, tour the European canals and offer weekly charters to discerning travelers from around the globe.